-Forecaster warning: Lightning storm tipped to hit Auckland at rush hour
+Weather warning: Lightning storm and heavy rain tipped to hit Auckland

 With northern regions under heavy rain and strong wind warnings and watches, the weather is expected to deteriorate across the day, with thunderstorms expected to sweep south after lunch.

-Niwa is warning that rain and thunderstorms will build by early afternoon, moving across the Auckland region in time for the evening commute home.
+Niwa is warning that rain and thunderstorms will build by early afternoon, moving across the Auckland region.

-"If heavy rain occurs during rush hour, expect significant travel impacts," the forecaster warned.
+"If heavy rain occurs during rush hour, expect significant travel impacts," the forecaster warned - but added that the weather was likely to blow through by then.

 But MetService forecaster Tom Adams said the chance of thunderstorms was regarded as low at this stage.